 There is an extensive range of costs in umbrella insurance policies and circumstances that impact the cost.
 One of the most influential factors is the number of underlying policies.
 The more policies your commercial umbrella needs to cover, the more likely you will need to file a claim under it.
 Another factor is your annual revenue, the number of employees, and the type of your business.

-The following is an example of an umbrella insurance cost for various levels of protection.
+Here’s an example of an umbrella insurance cost for various levels of protection:

 As you can see, it only costs $400-$450 per year for $3 million umbrella policy coverage.
 Cover yourself for the full amount of your net worth, which can be 50% more to value for growth.
 In other words, if you are earning a net worth of 2 million dollars, you can avail of umbrella insurance worth $2-3 million dollars.